Tertiary Access Payment (Higher Education)

 - Have completed year 12 or the equivalent qualification in 2020*

-- Be enrolled or intending to enrol at CQUniversity in Term 1, 2021
+- Be enrolled or intending to enrol at CQUniversity in Term 1 or 2, 2021

 - Be from an outer-regional, remote or very remote area where the family home is at least 90 minutes by public transport from a CQUniversity Campus or CQUniversity Regional University Centre